When Will African Safaris For International Visitors Resume?

 My Advice For Your African Safari

-If you are currently booked to go on an African safari and the date is approaching for you to leave soon, postpone rather than cancel your trip, if at all possible.
+If you are currently booked to go on an African safari and the date is approaching for you to leave soon and borders are still closed, postpone rather than cancel your trip, if at all possible.
 Most safari companies are bending over backwards to make postponement possible without any penalty.

 The circumstances surrounding this pandemic are changing at such a rapid pace that it might well become possible for you to travel internationally soon if any of the above factors change for the better, or an as yet unforseen one realises.
 You just never know.